-He also has deep knowledge of the issue of sudden termination of established business relationships (Article L. 442-6 I 5° of the French Commercial Code).
+He also has deep knowledge of the issue of sudden termination of established business relationships (Article L. 442-1 II - former Article L. 442-6 I 5° - of the French Commercial Code).
 Xavier regularly assists automotive clients on this aspect of French commercial law, which gives rise to numerous disputes and pre-litigation needs, especially for foreign companies that are not familiar with the legal provision.
 He is the author of numerous legal articles on sudden termination, and his writings have appeared in renowned French publications such as Revue Lamy de la Concurrence, Revue Lamy Droit des Affaires, La Gazette du Palais and Recueil Dalloz.

 Furthermore, Xavier’s experience includes drafting and negotiating complex national and international commercial contracts for various industries.
 He regularly advises foreign companies that wish to enter into contracts (or general terms and conditions) governed by French law, and also helps companies assess whether an agreement governed by foreign law could be enforced in France or the influence of insolvency proceedings on the agreement.
 Naturally, he also reviews contracts and disputes in due diligence processes.